javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 Or, an alternative approach would be to not close the database in `db.onversionchange`, but instead use the `onblocked` handler (in the new tab) to alert the visitor, tell him that the newer version can't be loaded until they close other tabs.

-These update collisions happen rarely, but we should at least have some handling for them, at least `onblocked` handler, to prevent our script from dying silently.
+These update collisions happen rarely, but we should at least have some handling for them, at least an `onblocked` handler, to prevent our script from dying silently.

 ## Object store